mailb88/RepData_PeerAssessment1/PA1_template.md

  4. Are activity levels different on weekends compared to weekdays?

 ## Loading and preprocessing the data
-The data for this analysis is available from "Roger's GitHub", the following code assumes the repository has been cloned onto the working machine.
+The data for this analysis is available from Prof. Roger Peng's gitHub account at https://github.com/rdpeng/RepData_PeerAssessment1, the following code assumes the repository has been cloned onto the working machine.
 The first step in any analysis is getting a feel for how the data is structured.
 From there we can determine if any changes need to be made.

 ```r
 if (!"activity.csv" %in% dir()) unzip("activity.zip")